faros-ai/airbyte-connectors/destinations/airbyte-faros-destination/src/converters/vanta/README.md

 ```

 This query shows that the returned vcs_Repository objects need to have their names correspond to the
 input query names.
-The vcsRepoNames are constructed out of the "repositoryName" field from the streams.
+The vcsRepoNames are constructed out of the "repositoryName" field from the streams
+coming from the source.

 # The source vanta GraphQL Queries and types (sources/vanta-source/resources/*.gql)